strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 ::: tab Set new secrets Mac and Linux

-The following `openssl` commands will generate random new secrets (Mac and Linux only) and set the config values:
+The following `openssl` commands generate random new secrets (Mac and Linux only) and set the config values:

 ```bash
 heroku config:set APP_KEYS=$(openssl rand -base64 32)